Every parent teacher group meeting could be the first meeting for one of your members. How will you keep them coming back and stay invested?

 Icebreakers should be a crucial part of each meeting.
-They play a major role in membership and volunteer retention, get people more comfortable with one another, aid in leadership development and present new memberships with an opportunity to be seen and heard.
+They play a major role in membership and volunteer retention, get people more comfortable with one another, aid in leadership development, and present new memberships with an opportunity to be seen and heard.

 Here Are Three Icebreakers for Your Next Virtual Meeting:

 This icebreaker allows members to get to know one another based on items they have in common.
-It takes a bit of planning, but it really leads to plenty of interaction.
+It takes a bit of planning, but it leads to plenty of interaction.

-As you ask the question, members will go to the corner of the room that best fits their answer, allowing them to learn what they have in common and perhaps meet someone new.
+As you ask the question, members will go to the corner of the room that best fits their personal answer, allowing them to learn what they have in common and perhaps meet someone new.

 VIRTUAL MEETING TIP: If you ask similar questions via email or social media, you can introduce different members to one another online.

-While you don’t often get the chance to do introductions at every meeting, these short and themed intros will allow members the chance to know a little more about one another.
+While you don’t often get the chance to do introductions at every meeting, these short and themed intros will allow members the chance to get to know a little more about one another.
 Here are some suggested enhanced introductions:

 – Favorite seasonal activity or memory